databrary/design/ridir-16/narrative.md

 Because parsing coding manual documents in varied and unstructured formats poses a serious challenge, we will start with a simpler approach.
 Staff will enhance Databrary’s back-end data model and front-end interface to allow code definitions and other information contained in coding manuals to be entered manually into a structured set of fields.
 Project staff will need to modify Databrary’s data model to allow the additional coding manual text to be associated with particular datasets.
-With the exception of transcripts, most codes consist of simple values such as strings or numbers.
+With the exception of transcripts and some qualitative codes, most codes consist of simple values such as strings or numbers.
-Researchers can compare code definitions across shared datasets to evaluate their clarity and consistency or initiate conversations among colleagues about opportunities to achieve consensus around conceptual ontologies.
+Researchers can view code definitions across shared datasets to evaluate their clarity and consistency or initiate conversations among colleagues about opportunities to achieve consensus around conceptual ontologies.
 This will also lay the groundwork for potential future enhancements to Databrary that involve linking code definitions to specific codes.

 ##### Project 3.3: Design user interfaces for uploading and visualizing coding manual information